-6. Learning Environment - Online Mode
+6. Learning Environment

-- Students study 7 modules required by the SRA (4 core areas plus 3 electives), plus 2 additional modules studied by those wanting a master's award. - Students start off studying 4 modules.
-Master's students continue studying 4 modules at a time throughout the course, whereas postgraduate diploma students reduce to 3 modules after approximately 2 months. - The Online learning environment is predominately asynchronous, meaning that students will study in their own time to a series of deadlines that correspond to the weeks in which parallel events occur on the attendance course.
+- Students study 7 modules required by the SRA (4 core areas plus 3 electives), plus 2 additional modules studied by those wanting a master's award. - Students start off studying 2 modules.
+Master's students continue studying 2 modules at a time throughout the course, whereas postgraduate diploma students have a period in year 1 when they only study 1 module. - The Online learning environment is predominately asynchronous, meaning that students will study in their own time to a series of deadlines that correspond to the weeks in which parallel events occur on the attendance course.
 It is important that students appreciate that the LPC is not a "lectured" course in any format, attendance or online.
 Where the occasional lecture is provided for the attendance variant of the course, the same material is provided as a recorded lecture for Online study. - There are real-time Live Subject Support Sessions with tutors and regular "drop-ins" to provide academic guidance, conducted online through the VLE.
 These are not lectures.
-The majority of the initial learning that will enable participation in tasks, as with the attendance variant, is through online tools and reading. - The Units are delivered on the University's Virtual Learning Environment ('VLE') and in a staged format - Prepare (including automated feedback on any preparatory task for the Unit); Engage (which will involve a variety of learning tools, including occasionally working with other students online to produce documentation) and Consolidate, containing important supplementary exercises.
+The majority of the initial learning that will enable participation in tasks, as with the attendance variant, is through online tools and reading. - The Units are delivered on the University's Virtual Learning Environment ('VLE') and in a staged format Prepare (including automated feedback on any preparatory task for the Unit); Engage (which will involve a variety of learning tools, including occasionally working with other students online to produce documentation) and Consolidate, containing important supplementary exercises.
 All stages can and will include reading and online content and other media which is recorded and available on the VLE.